The

 is centered around where you have to fill up.

-an entirely different outlook to route planning, throttle
+660 gives you an entirely different outlook

-play and just a nice gut feeling that you don't have to
+to route planning, throttle play and just a nice gut feeling

-keep watching for the fuel light.
-Which is also a big
+that you don't have to keep watching for the fuel light.

-plus having a digital fuel gauge on the dash.
+Which is also a big plus having a digital fuel gauge on

 I rode from Somerset West to Gansbaai and on to Cape Agulhas,